zeroanalyst/zeroELK/README.md

 # zeroELK
-zeroELK is a script that will install ELK stack 7.8 on the RedHat based system.
+zeroELK is a next generation threat hunting platform build on the elastic ecosystem to provide very advance autonomous breach detection capabilities to community.

 # Prerequisites